-Students will be required to translate financial and economic texts. specialized areas as banking, such insurance, shipping, accounting, trade. customs and procurement.
+Students will be required to translate economic financial and texts. from specialized areas such as banking, accounting, insurance, shipping, trade. customs and procurement.
 Course material will be drawn from the vast amount of literature available in these areas such as financial statements, financial reports, local and international procurement guidelines, articles on global economics, General Accepted Accounting Principles (GAAP), and International Financial Reporting Standards (IFRSs).